-Isolated Barriers have several advantages compared to Zener Barries.
+An Isolated Barrier has several advantages compared to a Zener Barrier.
 We wanted to share with you a comparison of the two barriers and explain the advantages and disadvantages of each.

-What are the advantages of Isolated Barriers compared to Zener Barriers?
+What are the Advantages of an Isolated Barrier Compared to a Zener Barrier?

-- Operationally, a Zener Barrier is more likely to blow its fuse. shutting down the loop issue is solved and the fuse replaced.
-An isolated barrier is less likely to blow its fuse, allowing the loop to be automatically restored when the loop fault is cleared.
+- Operationally, a Zener barrier is more likely to blow its fuse.
+Shutting down the loop issue is solved and the fuse replaced.
+An isolated barrier, such as one from PR electronics, is less likely to blow its fuse, allowing the loop to be automatically restored when the loop fault is cleared.

 - A Zener barrier cannot convert a passive current signal to an active current signal or vice versa.
 Most isolated barriers can make this conversion, which allows ‘loop matching” of the field device to the PLC input card.

-What are the advantages of Zener Barriers compared to Isolated Barriers?
+Advantages of Zener Barriers Compared to an Isolated Barrier?